EzequielNYC/Ez-Homepage/README.md

 ## Fun Facts

 - I've been playing drums for [12 years].
-- Favorite programming language (besides Python, of course): Python
+- Favorite programming language : Python
 - Currently reading: Elements of Programming Interviews in Python The Insiders’ Guide
 - Ask me about my latest coding challenge!